reagul/MongoDB-Spring-REST-Service--Initial/README.md

-## MongoDB Spring REST Service - Template
+## MongoDB Spring REST Service - Initial template for students teaching
 Author: Ravi Jagannathan

 This is an example of a REST service that loads and stores json data using Mongo DB.